c0re-neet/fetchNode/README.md

 # fetchNode
- Fetches known anime-hosting sites, with an option to download. <br />
+ Fetches known anime image-hosting sites, with an option to download. <br />
  <br />
  **You need to have NodeJS installed for this to work** <br />